Solar-Gators/DistributedBMS/README.md

 # Distributed BMS Project

-A distributed Battery Management System (BMS) implementation using STM32 microcontrollers with CAN bus communication.
+A distributed Battery Management System (BMS) design based arround a series of daughter boards which collect tempature and voltage data and communicate these back to a central BMS board.
+The central BMS board monitors current and controlls battery fans and contactors tacots as well as a few other tasks.
+All boards use STM32 Microcontollers and communciate over CAN Bus

 ## Project Overview